danjm-dev/djm-core-services/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The DJM Core Utilities package can be easily added to your Unity project with [Unity's Package Manager](https://docs.unity3d.com/Manual/Packages.html).
+The DJM Core Services package can be easily added to your Unity project with [Unity's Package Manager](https://docs.unity3d.com/Manual/Packages.html).
 See installation instructions below.

 ### Installation

-1. DJM Core Utilities is dependant on [DOTween](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676), which is free on the Unity asset store.
+1. DJM Core Services is dependant on [DOTween](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676), which is free on the Unity asset store.
 Install DOTween first, following setup instructions from the DOTween readme.
-Ensure the UI module is included, then press add ASMDEF from the DoTween utility panel to create an assembly djm-core-utilities can access.
+Ensure the UI module is included, then press add ASMDEF from the DoTween utility panel to create an assembly djm-core-services can access.
 2. In your unity project, open [Unity's Package Manager](https://docs.unity3d.com/Manual/Packages.html) from Window > Package Manager.
 3. Open the add package menu (+) and select "Add package from git URL...".

    ![add package from github](https://i.imgur.com/a9yYzDh.png)
-4. Enter the DJM Core Utilities repo URL : https://github.com/danjm-dev/djm-core-utilities.git, and press Add.
+4. Enter the DJM Core Services repo URL : https://github.com/danjm-dev/djm-core-services.git, and press Add.

 For more information about installing Unity packages from git, see [Unity Documentation](https://docs.unity3d.com/2022.3/Documentation/Manual/upm-ui-giturl.html).